AdyGCode/SaaS-23S2-Throat-II/README.md

 # THROAT

-The Huge Resource of Organised Acronymns and Terms
+Terrifyingly Huge Resource of Organised Acronyms and Terminology

 *This in itself is a backcronym.*